 [if applicable: The Implementing Partner shall provide the Commission with a State Aid Report in accordance with Annex X.]

-The Implementing Partner shall include semi-annually in the quarterly Claims Form a forecast of cash flows in relation to the EU Guarantee at the level of each Portfolio for the next twelve (12) months, substantially in the form of Appendix 2 to Annex V. The cash flow forecast may be based on information included in the Operational Report and Risk Report from the previous reporting period.
+The Implementing Partner shall include semi-annually in the Claims Form a forecast of cash flows in relation to the EU Guarantee at the level of each Portfolio for the next twelve (12) months, substantially in the form of Appendix 2 to Annex V. The cash flow forecast may be based on information included in the Operational Report and Risk Report from the previous reporting period.
 The Commission acknowledges and accepts that (i) cash flow forecast is based on projections, forecasts, estimates, beliefs and similar information, which are subjective and forward looking statements, not historical facts, (ii) cash flow forecasts are indicative and provided for illustrative purposes only, and are not intended to serve as, and must not be relied upon by the Commission as an assurance, a prediction or a definitive statement of fact or probability, and (iii) the actual claims on the EU Guarantee may be materially different from the cash flow forecast.

 The Implementing Partner shall support the Commission in the preparation of the annual accounts and reports to the European Parliament, the Council and the Court of Auditors, that are required by the InvestEU Regulation or the Financial Regulation and, upon request, provide to the Commission additional information in its possession or reasonably available to it that is necessary to fulfil the Commission's obligations in relation to the InvestEU Regulation or the Financial Regulation, including obligations regarding the management of the Common Provisioning Fund and in relation to the EU annual accounts.